outdreamer/build-a-cure-1/docs/tasks/ideas.md

 to do: organize into docs

+  - identify other things the data set might be able to predict other than y's

+    - subsets or the data set might predict other dependent vars

+  - identify extra variables having patterns that if included in independent vars, can explain y's or other dependent vars

   - example of UI for implementing intent-matching for code generation

     - form accepting intent queries like 'build streaming platform optimizing for metric c with these data sources'